webskel/dolphins7.skeleton/README.md

 ## Install

-Eventually I hope to publish twenty as a RubyGem.
+Eventually I hope to publish twenty as a RubyGem. <br>
 For the time being installing from source will have to do.

 ## License